panda-re/panda/panda/plugins/callstack_instr/USAGE.md

 // This isn't quite the right place for it, but since it's awkward
 // right now to have a "utilities" library, this will have to do void get_prog_point(CPUState *env, prog_point *p);

-// Get the stack ID, as a string, from the given program point.
-The returned
-// object must be freed with g_free when it is no longer needed. char *get_stackid_string(prog_poing p);
 ```

 There are also functions available for getting callstack information in [pandalog format](docs/pandalog.md):